24Skater/CR3_JPG_Sorter/README.md

 **Version 2.2.0 released!
 UX Enhancements: Undo/Rollback, Drag & Drop, and Statistics Dashboard.**

-This project sorts camera image files into organized folders by file type, with a simple desktop GUI and PowerShell script.
+A professional image sorting application that organizes camera files (RAW and JPEG) into folders by file type.
+Features a modern desktop GUI with undo functionality, drag & drop support, and detailed statistics.

 ## What's New in v2.2.0